-If there is an Ethernet Hub or Router in the same network as the wireless access point (A) of your machine, you can temporarily connect the Hub or Router to the machine using an Ethernet cable (B), this is an easy way to configure the machine.
+■ If there is an Ethernet Hub or Router on the same network as the WLAN access point(A), you can temporarily connect the Hub or Router to the machine using a network cable(B).
 You can then remotely configure the machine from a computer on the network.

-Configuration using the one-push wireless setting mode to configure your machine for a wireless network (Infrastructure mode only)
+Configuration using SES/WPS or AOSS from the control panel menu to configure your machine for a wireless network (Infrastructure mode only)

-If your wireless access point (A) supports either SecureEasySetupTM, Wi-Fi Protected Setup (PBC 1) or AOSSTM, you can configure the machine without a computer.
+If your wireless access point (A) supports either SecureEasySetup, Wi-Fi Protected Setup (PBC 1) or AOSSTM, you can configure the machine without a computer.